-We found that although in-place materials have potential for exposure during disturbance, they generally did not result in significant exposures when undisturbed; that is the mere presence of these materials will not trigger occupational exposures that would be of concern to workers or occupants.
-Large scale surveying of materials for contaminants was found to be extremely costly and unlikely reduce any de minimis risk of exposure.
-Dependent on local regulatory handling requirements and waste disposal regulations for the specific materials, broad-based bulk sampling was generally found to be unwarranted.
-A strategy utilizing a combination of targeted bulk sampling and task-based exposure monitoring was the most efficient method of reducing risk to workers.
+It was found that although in-place materials have some potential for exposure during disturbance, they generally did not, or were not expected to, result in significant exposures when undisturbed; that is the mere presence of these materials will not trigger occupational exposures that would be of concern to workers or occupants.
+Large scale bulk sampling and surveying of materials for contaminants was found to be extremely costly and a dubious strategy to reduce any de minimis risk of exposure.
+Dependent on local regulatory handling requirements and waste disposal regulations for the specific materials, broad-based bulk sampling was found to be unwarranted.
+Although the analysis indicates that widespread bulk sampling of materials is unnecessary for estimating and understanding risks, the employer must still communicate all risks to employees in conformance with regulatory requirements and best management practices, which the Bureau did through an annual awareness training campaign and labeling and signage programs.

+Overall, a strategy utilizing a combination of targeted bulk sampling and task-based exposure monitoring was determined to be the most efficient method of reducing risk to workers.